Agoric/agoric-sdk/packages/swing-store/docs/snapstore.md

 When terminating a vat, the kernel should first call `snapStore.stopUsingLastSnapshot(vatID)`, the same call it would make at the end of an incarnation, to indicate that we're no longer using the last snapshot.
 This results in zero in-use snapshots.

-Then, the kernel must either call `snapStore.deleteVatSnapshots(vatID, undefined)` to delete everything at once, or make a series of calls (spread out over time/blocks) to `snapStore.deleteVatSnapshots(vatID, budget)`.
+Then, the kernel must either call `snapStore.deleteVatSnapshots(vatID)` or `deleteVatSnapshots(vatID, Infinity)` to delete everything at once, or make a series of calls (spread out over time/blocks) to `snapStore.deleteVatSnapshots(vatID, budget)`.
 Each will return `{ done, cleanups }`, which can be used to manage the rate-limiting and know when the process is finished.

 The `stopUsingLastSnapshot()` is a performance improvement, but is not mandatory.
 If omitted, exports will continue to include the vat's snapshot artifacts until the first call to `deleteVatSnapshots()`, after which they will go away.
 Snapshots are deleted in descending `snapPos` order, so the first call will delete the only `inUse = 1` snapshot, after which exports will omit all artifacts for the vatID. `stopUsingLastSnapshot()` is idempotent, and extra calls will leave the DB unchanged.